Foreman vs Lindy: AI Employee for UK Trades

 The short answer: Lindy orchestrates.
 Foreman understands.

 Lindy positions itself as an "AI Employee" platform.
-That's their own category language, the same one we use, and worth saying honestly.
-The shape is a horizontal orchestration layer: a tool that connects to your other tools and lets you configure agents to coordinate work across them.
+Their own category language.
+The shape is a horizontal orchestration layer: a product that connects to other tools and lets you configure agents to coordinate work across them.

 Per Lindy's own site, the product is built around:

-- Native channels for Microsoft Teams, WhatsApp, email, and phone, the same surfaces Foreman covers
+- Native channels for Microsoft Teams, WhatsApp, email, and phone

-- Configurable agents, you build the agent for your use case
+- Configurable agents that you build for your specific use case

 - Tiered SaaS pricing, sub-£500/month at typical tiers

 Lindy isn't built for any single vertical.
-It's a platform: generalists configure it for their own business; specialist customers configure it for theirs.
-That's a deliberate design choice and it's well-executed.
+It's a horizontal platform: generalists configure it for their own business; specialist customers configure it for theirs.

 If you've been researching "Lindy AI" while looking at what's possible for your operation, this is the shape you've been looking at: broad, configurable, horizontal.